null-gman/string-Array-Data-Structure-for-c/README.md

   } strArr_t ;
   ```

 > Sorry for my bad explanation!
-I presume you are a C developer and better than me. :)
+I presume you are a C developer . :)

 # usage